daniele-zurico/ngrx-best-practice/README.md

 # NgrxLearning
-This repo is a step by step guide from [ngrx-platform](https://github.com/ngrx/platform/tree/master/example-app)
+This repo is a step by step guide from [ngrx-platform](https://github.com/ngrx/platform/tree/master/example-app) It's organized by branch and each branch add a new layer:

-In the master branch we setup the project folders, the routes and some pipes.
+1. **master** branch contains the project folders, the routes and some pipes;
+2. **auth** branch setup the authentication and the guards;

 ## Available routes
 1. books